Sam-Guliker/react-boilerplate/README.md

 # React Boilerplate
-This is a react boilerplate which has a nice :file_folder structure :eyes:
+This is a react boilerplate which has a nice :file_folder: structure :eyes:
 And added some tooling.

 # File Structure